azizmrsh/key-to-praradis-v2/client/src/assets/fonts/README.md

 Once the font files are placed, the application will automatically use the Sakkal font for:

 - Arabic text in the SOS/Dhikr player
-- Quranic verses and Islamic quotes
+- Qur'anic verses and Islamic quotes
 - Arabic headings and body text
 - Prayer and dhikr content